readium/architecture/proposals/000-composite-fetcher-api.md

 3. (Optionally) Transform the resources to map the remote links in the content itself.

 A particularly tricky situation is to intercept the external links in a web view.
 Usually, web views will trigger the request internally.
 If the web view doesn't offer a native interception mechanism, we probably need to transform the resource itself to convert links.
 Or we can own this shortcoming and document it.

+## Future Possibilities
+(*if relevant*)

+Think about what the natural extension and evolution of your proposal would be.
+This is also a good place to "dump ideas", if they are out of scope for the proposal but otherwise related.